COVID-19 Vaccine Information

 Child Care Assistance

-New York City is currently experiencing widespread community transmission of a new type of respiratory infection known as COVID-19.
 New York City's Department of Health and Mental Hygiene (NYC DOHMH), is continually issuing guidance and NYC case data about this illness (please follow this link for translated DOHMH guidance).
 You can text "COVID" to 692-692 to receive updates by text message.
 New York State's Department of Health is also providing resources and guidance.

 NYC DOHMH has shared the following information about COVID-19 and ways to help prevent the spread of the virus: